-The compact nature of PPtree means that it fits simply, and does not require pruning.
+The compact nature of PPtree means that it fits simply and does not require pruning.
 The resulting one-dimensional projections can be used to make visualizations of group separations.
-However, there are limitations that reduce its effectiveness in certain contexts.
-Due the the way classes are grouped, the prediction boundaries are often too close to one group, resulting in unnecessarily high error rates.
+However, there are limitations that reduce its effectiveness.
+In multiclass problems, due to the way classes are grouped, the prediction boundaries are often too close to one group, resulting in unnecessarily high error rates.
 This happens because grouping of classes likely produces unequal variance-covariances, making the pooled variance-covariance used by LDA inadequate.
-Moreover, when classes have non-elliptical variance-covariance, or are split into multiple clusters, the rigidity of the \((G\)-1)-node structure is not sufficiently flexible.
+Secondly, when classes have non-elliptical variance-covariance, or have multiple clusters per class, the rigidity of the \((G\)-1)-node structure is not sufficiently flexible.
 The algorithm is modified to address these limitations in two ways: (1) improving prediction boundaries by modifying the choice of split points through class subsetting; and (2) increasing flexibility by allowing multiple splits per group.

-A primary objective of this paper is to describe modifications to the PPtree algorithm that address these limitations.
-The algorithm is changed in two ways: (1) improving prediction boundaries by modifying the choice of split points-through class subsetting; and (2) increasing flexibility by allowing multiple splits per group.
-The modified algorithm is tested on a variety of benchmark data sets.
-These data sets include well-separated classes, the presence of outliers, and nonlinear boundaries.
-The performance is compared with the original PPtree algorithm and existing methods.
-Visual comparisons of decision boundaries, along with error rates, are used to further understand the model fits.
-The ultimate goal is to provide better building blocks for a projection pursuit-based classification random forest algorithm (da Silva, Cook, and Lee 2021) implemented in \texttt{PPforest} R package (da Silva, Cook, and Lee 2025).